Stochastic Persistence: Appendix

 On the other hand $\mu_n (|H| \Ind_{G > R}) \leq \mu_n (\frac{W}{G} \Ind_{G > R}) \leq \frac{1}{R} \mu_n(W).$ Thus and, similarly, This proves the result

 We now pass to the proof of Theorem \ref{tightlypnv}.

-$(i).$ Assumption $(i)$ of Hypothesis \ref{hyp:tightpi} makes the process a square integrable martingale satisfying the strong law of large numbers: $\lim_{t \rar \infty} \frac{M_t}{t} = 0$ a.s. (the proof is verbatim the same as the proof of Lemma \ref{martconv} detailed above).
+$(i).$ Assumption $(i)$ of Hypothesis \ref{hyp:tightpi} makes the process a square integrable martingale satisfying the strong law of large numbers: $\lim_{t \rar \infty} \frac{M_t}{t} = 0$ a.s.
 Thus, using condition $(ii)$ of Hypothesis \ref{hyp:tightpi}, Taking the expectation and using Tonelli's Theorem proves assertion $(i).$

 $(ii).$ Dividing by $t$ and letting $t \rar \infty$ proves that $\limsup_{t \rar \infty} \Pi_t^x \tilde{W} \leq C$ $\Pr$ a.s.
 Tightness follows from Lemma \ref{lem:tightpi}.

 It remains to show that limit points of $(\Pi_t^x)$ are invariant probabilities.
 For Feller discrete time Markov chains, this is a classical result (see e.g~ \cite{duf00}, Proposition 6.1.8).
 The proof easily adapts to the present setting as follows.